Step 1: Apply Online

 The Center consists of three distinct programs: Career Development, Transfer and Job Placement.
 For each function, the primary mission is to provide accurate, updated information and resources to assist students in making effective decisions and choices in regards to Career, Transfer to a 4-year institution as well availability of job opportunities and obtaining knowledge of current job hunting techniques.

-2. Students will be able to describe the process to access at least one of the Career Development & Transfer Center resources.
+2. Students will be knowledgeable of the Career Development & Transfer Center resources.
 (SSLO)

 The Career Development & Transfer Center provides currently enrolled students, prospective students, staff members and the community with information pertaining to general career, transfer, and job placement information/resources.
 The helpful, friendly staff invites you to take advantage of the valuable services available through the center.